Perfect $1$-factorisations of $K_{11,11}$: Latin squares

 \begin{thm} \mbox{ } \begin{itemize} \item There are $687\,115$ species containing row-Hamiltonian Latin squares of order $11$.
 Of these, $2660$ have a non-trivial autoparatopism group, $687\,096$ have $\nu=2$, $12$ have $\nu=4$ and $7$ have $\nu=6$. \item There are $1\,374\,132$ isotopism classes containing row-Hamiltonian Latin squares of order $11$.
 Of these, $5104$ have a non-trivial autotopism group. \end{itemize} \end{thm}

 \tref{t:LSenum} allows us to fill in two previously unknown entries in the last row of \tbref{tb:smallnLSrowhamatomic}. \tbref{tb:autpargrps} shows the $687\,115$ species of row-Hamiltonian Latin squares of order $11$ classified according to how much symmetry they have.
-In that table the second and third columns give the orders of the autotopism group and the autoparatopism group, respectively.
+In that table the second column lists how many species contain a symmetric Latin square whose $(321)$-conjugate is row-Hamiltonian, indicating that it can be obtained from one of the perfect $1$-factorisations of $K_{12}$ via Kotzig's construction.
+The third and fourth columns give the orders of the autotopism group and the autoparatopism group, respectively.
 The last column gives the value of $\nu$ and the first column reports how many species attain the attributes listed in the row in question.

 Wanless~\cite{rowhamcount} observed that $11$ is the smallest order for which a Latin square with $\nu=4$ exists. \tref{t:LSenum} tells us that there are 12 species of Latin squares of order $11$ with $\nu=4$, which we now catalogue.
 For $m\ge1$ and $b\ge0$ define $\Z_{m,b}=\Z_m\cup\{\infty_1,\infty_2,\dots,\infty_b\}$ and